AVEVA/AVEVA-Samples-OMF/README.md

       <h3>
         <a href="docs/COMPLEX_DYNAMIC.md"> Complex Dynamic </a>
       </h3>
-      This sample demonstrates sending time series data to the OSIsoft Cloud Services, Edge Data Store, and PI Web API OMF endpoints.
+      This sample demonstrates sending time series data to the AVEVA Data Hub, Edge Data Store, and PI Web API OMF endpoints.
 It sends 2 values at 1 timestamp.
       <a href="docs/COMPLEX_DYNAMIC.md"> Details </a>
       <br />